elastic/elasticsearch-net/new_docs/contents/nest/index-type-inference.markdown

 This will index the object to `/my-default-index/person/1`.

 `NEST` is smart enough to infer the index and typename for the `Person` CLR type.
-It was also able to get the id of `1` by convention of looking for `Id` property on the specified object.
+It was also able to get the id of `1` by the convention of looking for `Id` property on the specified object.
 Where it will look for the Id can be specified using the `ElasticType` attribute.

 As noted in the [quick start](/nest/quick-start.html) you can always pass **explicit values** for infered ones.